Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Examples of Upper Limit Problems.

 What are some examples of how Upper Limit Problems might show up in your own life?
-The leading questions to the blog post are great examples but here are some other ways upper limit issues can manifest:
+The leading questions to the blog post are great examples.
+But here are some other ways upper limit issues can manifest:

 • Picking fights with your honey when everything’s going swimmingly because being in a state of conflict is more familiar;